danbikle/elxr/public/docker_readme.txt

 ~/elxr/public/drun.bash

-Once it is up I can start an ssh server with this script:
+Once it is up I run a script inside to start an ssh server:

 /root/sshd.bash